We are only five days until the all important midterm elections.

 It was great to watch.

-Well, you look, it's it's it's national media, you know.
+Well, look, it's national media.

 But look, the national media on that side of the aisle is so convinced that people are going to be worried about what happened two years ago.